Policies & action

 Hydrogen

-The government is pursuing “clean hydrogen” development with a view to diversifying its revenues and becoming less reliant on hydrocarbon exports (Saudi Arabia, 2024).
-Considering its strategic location near global shipping lanes and its vast renewable energy potential, Saudi Arabia is also well-positioned to lead the decarbonisation of the maritime sector.
-It has the potential to lead the way by producing green hydrogen at scale as an alternative fuel source (KAPSARC, 2023b).
-It should, however, first prioritise rapid scaling-up of renewable capacity to decarbonise the domestic economy.
+The government is pursuing "clean hydrogen" development with a view to diversifying its revenues and becoming less reliant on hydrocarbon exports (Kingdom of Saudi Arabia, 2024b).
+Considering its strategic location near global shipping lanes and its vast renewable energy potential, Saudi Arabia is also well-positioned to lead the decarbonisation of the maritime sector (KAPSARC, 2023).
+While it has the potential to become a leader on green hydrogen production, it should, however, first prioritise the rapid scaling-up of renewable capacity to decarbonise the domestic economy, which is currently not pursued at the necessary speed.

-Building the pipeline of renewable capacity to first meet domestic energy demand and then potentially exploiting the global market for “green” hydrogen will take time, given the low base of renewables in Saudi Arabia.
-A substantial policy commitment and investment in renewable electricity today is a critical enabler for Saudi Arabia to position itself as a future leader in “green” hydrogen.
-Without this shift in the status quo, it will only be able to rely on fossil gas and unproven CCS technologies to produce “blue” or “grey” hydrogen, neither of which are "renewable".
+Building a robust pipeline of renewable capacity to meet domestic energy needs and eventually compete in the global "green" hydrogen market will be a gradual process, given the low base of renewables in Saudi Arabia.
+Substantial policy commitments and investments in renewable electricity are critical for Saudi Arabia to position itself as a future leader in "green" hydrogen.
+Without this shift in the status quo, it will only be able to rely on fossil gas and unproven CCS technologies to produce "blue" or "grey" hydrogen, neither of which are "renewable" nor emission-free.

-While hydrogen production from fossil gas has been the cheapest option to date, it remains expensive, as lot of energy is lost in the conversion process and is highly susceptible to market price volatility.
-Gas price fluctuations caused by Russia’s invasion of Ukraine tripled the cost of grey hydrogen in 2022.
-Emission penalties under carbon pricing are expected to further increase the cost of fossil fuel-derived hydrogen.
-On the contrary, with falling renewable energy costs and technology improvements, green hydrogen – particularly produced with solar PV and wind – could become cost-competitive with fossil fuel-derived hydrogen as early as 2030 (NewClimate, 2023).
+While hydrogen production from fossil gas tends to be cheaper than green hydrogen in many contexts, it remains expensive; a lot of energy is lost in the conversion process and production is highly susceptible to market price volatility.
+Gas price fluctuations caused by Russia’s invasion of Ukraine, for example, tripled the cost of grey hydrogen in 2022.
+Also, emission penalties under carbon pricing are expected to further increase the cost of fossil fuel-derived hydrogen.
+At the same time, with falling renewable energy costs and technology improvements, green hydrogen—particularly produced with solar PV and wind—could become cost-competitive with fossil fuel-derived hydrogen in the near future (NewClimate Institute, 2023).

 Nuclear energy

-Saudi Arabia has recently reiterated its intention to build a nuclear power plant, although no concrete plan had been announced as of November 2024 (World Nuclear News, 2023).
-While nuclear electricity generation does not emit CO2, the CAT doesn’t see nuclear as the solution to the climate crisis due to its risks such as nuclear accidents and proliferation, high and increasing costs compared to alternatives such as renewables, long construction times, incompatibility with flexible supply of electricity from wind and solar and its vulnerability to heat waves.
+Saudi Arabia has no nuclear power capacity but intends to build a nuclear power plant in Duwaiheen.
+Procurement efforts are ongoing in 2025, but information on development plans and timeline is limited.
+While nuclear electricity generation does not emit CO2, the CAT does not consider nuclear as the solution to the climate crisis due to its risk profile, which includes nuclear accidents and proliferation, high and increasing costs compared to renewables, long construction times, incompatibility with variable supply of electricity from wind and solar, and its vulnerability to heat waves.

 Grid infrastructure